 - Return Payment Penalty Fee: Up to $40

-- Spend heavily with their airline cards to earn free flights
+- You spend heavily with your airline cards to earn free flights

-- Prefer maximizing miles over airport perks like lounge access
+- You prefer maximizing miles over airport perks like lounge access

-- Will make use of the statement credits for travel and incidentals
+- You'll make use of the statement credits for travel and incidentals

 United Quest Card Review

 The United Quest Card comes with an impressive mileage bonus of 70,000 miles.
 New accounts can earn 70,000 bonus miles after spending $4,000 on purchases in the first three months after their account is open.